 Number 4: video games improve your understanding of space

 Video games improve you practically as if they trained you.
-Improve your understanding of space and figures, your visual acuity and your reflexes.
-The researcher Dafne Bavelier carried out a research project where she demonstrates all of the above, and how video games improve those capacities by comparing players with players.
+Improve your understanding of space and figures, your visual acuity and your reflexes, all put together with music and feelings, improving the cognitive skills and self perception.
+The researcher Dafne Bavelier carried out a research project where she demonstrates all of the above, and how video games improve those capacities by comparing players with no players.
 The former performed the tasks of perception and concentration better, with that it was clear that those who played frequently had more skill in those fields, but the researcher also wanted to check something else: he gathered a group of people who were not players examined them, He played a few weeks and examined them again with that simple test.
 He saw that they had really improved, that people could be trained through video games.
-To demonstrate visual acuity Bavelier put an exercise that involves tracking objects with peripheral vision.
+For exemple, to demonstrate visual acuity Bavelier put an exercise that involves tracking objects with peripheral vision.
 That is, you look at the center point and you have to follow the blue faces, the sad faces and at one point they will turn yellow, they will continue to bounce a few seconds and then one of the faces will disappear.
 If you are a hardcore gamer you should know if it was blue or yellow.
 Explained perhaps it is simple and if there is only one blue face to pay attention to it is, but as soon as you put three four or five faces circling the screen it is much more difficult.
 In any case the players and especially those of fast action games, call of duty style, battlefield or street fighter, passed the test easily being able to follow up to seven objects when normal are about three.
 To evaluate the understanding of space and figures, he made a simple test in which you had to say which figure was the same as the one in the example having rotated.
 This test also showed that the players were more fluent and easy to do so.

 Number 2: video games are art

-I have already talked about it in other articles and I think that is already an indisputable point.
+I have already talked about it in other articles (in this one ) and I think that is already an indisputable point and Wagner would surely consider videogames as an art support.
 The games are not only another form of expression, but it has the particularity of being the only means where you are not only a witness of what happens but you are involved and interact.
 A kind of modern version of those books choose your own adventure, or theatrical improvisations in ancient Greece where the public made decisions in various parts of history.
 As Sims designer Will Wright said: “… in a movie the viewer can always think that the character is an idiot, that he could have done it differently, detaches himself from what he sees because he is literally a spectator.
 The video game that tells a story and lets you decide what, makes responsible for what has happened, because you have done it, made a decision and saw the consequences. ” Not all games have that capacity of immersion, but when they do it is undoubtedly a completely new, different, much more immersive expression of art.
+And of course, music have to do a lot with that, being also interactive and changing in every situation where the gamer puts himself in, guiding him in the emotional imput of the videogame.
 Thus, enjoying a work of art is included in this list of benefits of video games.

 number 1: video games do not destabilize, but rather eliminate stress